-The next step forward is for Governor Brown and I to establish a working group to develop and implement a green bonds strategy that will fulfill the commitment we made in the Green Bond Pledge.
+The next step forward is for California Governor Jerry Brown and me to establish a working group to develop and implement a green bonds strategy that will fulfill the commitment we made in the Green Bond Pledge.
 My office - the office of the California State Treasurer - has already been involved in California state agencies issuing over two billion dollars in green bonds.
 And that's just the start!

-We will make sure that our infrastructure projects take into account climate change, that they are both climate adaptive and climate resilient, and that they include positive climate attributes.
+We will make sure our infrastructure projects take into account climate change, are both climate adaptive and climate resilient, and include positive climate attributes.
 It's time for our major infrastructure projects to align with climate realities.
-And, we'll be sure to make our climate goals and financing strategies align by issuing infrastructure bonds as green bonds.
+And, we'll be sure our climate goals and financing strategies align by issuing infrastructure bonds as green bonds, wherever feasible.